Iotaslair/Major-Decisions/README.md

 [ ] Allow students to choose their AOC

-[ ] Put link for AOC not in dropdown menu but in Navbar  -- William in progress
+[x] Put link for AOC not in dropdown menu but in Navbar

 [ ] When adding a course to a requirement make it like Google's homepage (Should be able to copy if someone did the stuff above)